Frisbie Pie Company

-The "skilled person" theory of origin
+Pie tins

-It has been noted by the Associated Press that Frisbie supplied pies to many Connecticut retailers and restaurants, including the Middlebury College campus.
-Middlebury students discovered that the pie tins, inverted, had an airfoil shape which enabled them to be thrown, with practice, in various trajectories.
+Frisbie supplied pies to many Connecticut retailers and restaurants, including the Middlebury College campus in nearby Vermont.
+Middlebury students discovered that the pie tins, inverted, had an airfoil shape, which enabled them to be thrown, with practice, in various trajectories.

-Commercialization

-The name Frisbie was picked up by Wham-O, a California-based firm who had acquired the rights to the "Pluto Platter".
-As the pie tin was the same shape, it was discovered that children were already using the term for the flying disc and therefore a spelling amendment to avoid trademark infringement gave birth to the name Frisbee.
+In 1957, the Wham-O toy company, had the rights to a plastic flying disc design, called the "Pluto Platter".
+To capitalize on the craze over the pie tins, known colloquially as "Frisbies", they took the same name for their toy, changing the spelling to "Frisbee" to avoid trademark infringement.

 Frisbie pies today

 The Bridgeport pie factory closed in 1958; Frisbie brand pies were bought out by Table Talk Pies.

-In 2016, Dan O’Connor, a Fairfield, Connecticut resident, Frisbee player, collector and historian acquired the license and distribution rights to the Frisbie Pie Co.
+In 2016, Dan O’Connor, a Fairfield, Connecticut resident, Frisbee player, collector and historian, acquired the license and distribution rights to the Frisbie Pie Co.
 He re-launched the company in November 2016 in Bridgeport, Connecticut and began distributing pies throughout the region in early 2017.
-They sell pies based on the original Frisbie Pie Company recipe.
+They sold pies based on the original Frisbie Pie Company recipe.

+In 2022, the website, www.frisbiepie.com, has been defunct.
+The reason is unknown, but it is highly due to the coronavirus.
+The same is for the company of Frisbie Pie Co.